 Language101 (not to be confused with LanguagePod101) is the worst course I’ve ever tried.
-The platform has ten different languages for you to choose from and claims to take you from a beginner level up to an intermediate level but ONLY in speaking and understanding.
-Consequently, you won’t learn how to spell, write or translate the language or even learn any of the grammar.
-As the courses are poorly designed, each ‘lesson’ is identical and the fast-paced learning method seems inefficient, it is doubtful whether even beginners will learn much.
-Making matters worse, the price is obscenely expensive.
+The platform has ten different languages for you to choose from and focuses on teaching speaking and comprehension.
+Consequently, you likely won’t learn how to spell, write or translate the language, or even learn any of the grammar.
+I found the courses to be poorly designed — each ‘lesson’ is identical in form, and the fast-paced learning method seems inefficient; it is doubtful whether even beginners will learn much.
+To make matters worse, the price is obscenely expensive.

-Easy enough to use but the content is severely lacking.
+Easy enough to use, but I thought the content was severely lacking.

-There are no explanations at all.
-You just learn to parrot and memorize words and phrases
+There are virtually no explanations at all.
+You just learn to parrot and memorize words and phrases.

 Value 0 star

-Terrible value.
+Terrible value in my opinion.
 It honestly feels like a scam.
 Not worth using even if it were free.